luisibanez/open-source-databases-tutorial/source/FileMan/Install.rst

 Installation Instructions
 =========================
-Installation presupposes a rudimentary knowledge of Unix.
+Installation presupposes a rudimentary knowledge of UNIX.

 The software is supplied as a set of routines packaged in Routine Output (RSA) format.
 The latest version can be downloaded from OSEHRA's public repository: